aframevr/aframe/docs/core/component.md

 ## Dependencies

-Specifying `dependencies` will guarantee that another component or other components are initialized *before* initializing the current component:
+Specifying `dependencies` will tell A-Frame to initialize other components (left-to-right) first *before* initializing the current component:

 ```js
 // Initializes last.